thillRobot/seam_detection/README.md

 ```

-the correspondence grouping sample code compile and runs, but it only rfinds a model instance if I give it the same clouds...
+the correspondence grouping sample code compile and runs, but it only finds a model instance if I give it the same clouds...

 ```
 $ rosrun seam_detection correspondence_grouping pcd_images/table_tee/offset_tee_01.pcd pcd_images/table_tee/offset_tee_c1.pcd -c -k